 When to Use Which

-There is no single best LLM observability tool.
+There is no single best LLM observability and evaluation tool.
 The right choice depends on your existing stack, your operational preferences, and where you are in the build-vs-buy spectrum.

 Choose LangSmith if you're building with LangChain or LangGraph and want the tightest possible integration.
-The evaluation framework is the most complete of the three, and the managed cloud removes operational burden.
+The evaluation framework is the most complete of the three - with built-in datasets, systematic experiment tracking, and a playground for iterating on prompts against production data.
+The managed cloud removes operational burden.
 Accept the vendor lock-in if speed of integration matters more than flexibility.

-Choose Langfuse if you need open-source, self-hosted observability with no licensing restrictions.
+Choose Langfuse if you need open-source, self-hosted observability and evaluation with no licensing restrictions on the core platform.
 It's the strongest option for multi-framework environments, and the ClickHouse backing gives it long-term stability.
 Teams with data residency requirements or those already running ClickHouse will find this the most natural fit.

-For most teams starting fresh with LLM observability, Langfuse offers the best balance of capability, flexibility, and cost.
+For most teams starting fresh with LLM observability and evaluation, Langfuse offers the best balance of capability, flexibility, and cost.
 It's open source, framework-agnostic, and backed by a well-funded parent company.
-But if you're deep in the LangChain ecosystem, LangSmith's tighter integration and stronger evaluation tools may be worth the trade-off.
+But if you're deep in the LangChain ecosystem, LangSmith's tighter integration and more opinionated evaluation framework may be worth the trade-off.

 Whatever you choose, the key is to instrument early.
 Retrofitting observability into a production LLM application is far harder than building it in from day one.